Disney Dining Plan Planning 101 Travel Tips Vacation Budgeting

 Several Disney Springs restaurants also use two credits, such as:

-If you start thinking of 1 table service credit as a dollar amount, using 2 credits at any of these restaurants usually doesn’t make sense.
-Even these restaurants aren’t double the price of most one-credit table service or character meals.
+If you start thinking of 1 table service credit as a dollar amount, using 2 credits at any of these restaurants doesn’t make sense since these restaurants aren’t double the price.

 But dining decisions aren’t always about the math.

-The key is understanding the tradeoff ahead of time.
-Using 2 credits for one meal means you’re giving up another table service meal later in the trip.
-If you plan for that and go in with realistic expectations, you won’t feel like you’re missing out later.
+Just remember that by using 2 credits for one meal, you’re giving up another table service meal later in the trip.
+But, if you plan for that ahead of time, you won’t feel like you’re missing out later.

 Traveling With Teens and Young Adults